rhyslwells/rhyslwells/README.md

 ### Hi there 👋

-I'm Rhys Wells, a Data Generalist who transitioned into the data field after completing my PhD.
+I'm Rhys Wells, a Data Scientist who transitioned into the data field after completing my PhD.
 My current projects focus on learning data science and engineering topics to build a repository of well-understood concepts.

 To create and organize my work, I rely on tools like Obsidian to streamline my workflow and spark new ideas.
 My "Second Brain" is the [Data Archive](https://rhyslwells.github.io/Data-Archive/), where I manage all of this knowledge.
 In the Data Archive, I use a question-driven approach to guide my curiosity and deepen my understanding.
 This evolving resource allows for interactive and contextual exploration, going beyond traditional learning methods.